 There are commercial games available for questioning like Guess Who and Pictionary, but these games are easy to play even without a specific purchased game.
-20 Questions, Charades, and other clue-giving and guessing games can be as simple as writing several different objects, people, or feelings on index cards and taking turns acting them out, and giving or receiving clues for guessing.
+20 Questions, Charades, clue-giving and guessing games can be as simple as writing several different objects, people, or feelings on index cards and taking turns acting them out and giving or receiving clues for guessing.
 Question games create opportunities for top-down information processing, information seeking, and problem solving.

 Dust off and unbox the games and puzzles to engage your child in learning that is fun and engaging for family members of all ages.
 Adaptively Education has tapped into the power of games for learning as part of its offerings for student enrichment.
 Our games are aligned with core learning standards, and they are strong tools for motivation, memory, retrieval speed, and so many other cognitive skills that help students be confident learners.